Charles Hamilton, Count of Arran (1738–1800)

-Charles Hamilton James (16 July 1738 – 9 April 1800), titled Count of Arran from 1754 onwards, was son of Charles Hamilton, Count of Arran and his wife Antoinette Courtney.
+Charles Hamilton (16 July 1738 – 9 April 1800), titled Count of Arran from 1754 onwards, was son of Charles Hamilton, Count of Arran and his wife Antoinette Courtney.
 His paternal grandparents were James Hamilton, 4th Duke of Hamilton and his mistress Lady Barbara FitzRoy.
 His great grandparents through his paternal grandmother were therefore Charles II of England and his mistress Barbara Palmer, 1st Duchess of Cleveland.
 Through his mother he was a descendant of the Courtenay family of Devon.

-Early life
+Life

 Born in Edinburgh, he spent the majority of his childhood in France and Switzerland.
-He was born with the surname of James rather than Hamilton.
-Although the reason for this is unknown, it can be assumed that after his father was sent out to France on the upcoming marriage of the Earl of Arran to Elizabeth Gerrard, his father Charles was sufficiently insulted by this to remove his family name.
-However, given that the surname was his father's first name, there is an element of continuity with his old family.

-Military career

 Charles joined the British East India Company and rose to the rank of captain.
 He was subsequently commissioned into the Royal Scots Greys and rose to the rank of lieutenant colonel.
 He served in the Seven Years' War and later in the Low Countries with his regiment, culminating in the Flanders campaign.

 Title

 The title "Count of Arran" was used by Charles' father.
 It is unclear whether Charles inherited the title, chiefly because it is not certain whether it was a genuine title or merely one he assumed while he was in France.
 The title is a reference to the Earldom of Arran, the subsidiary title of the Dukes of Hamilton, his grandfather's family.
 There is a likelihood that it was not just a courtesy title, due to his descent from the Kings of France through his mother.
 (Through his father's great-grandmother Henrietta Maria of France, Louis XIV would have been his father's first cousin once removed, and Louis XV his second cousin, twice removed.)
 There is little evidence to prove that it was a genuine French noble title, but if so, then his male line descendants, including Charles, would be entitled to be styled Comte d'Arran.
-Including the title, he would have been Lt Col Charles Stuart FitzRoy Douglas-Hamilton James, Comte d'Arran.
+Including the title, he would have been Lt Col Charles Stuart FitzRoy Douglas-Hamilton, Comte d'Arran.